Chavez breaks silence, says governing Venezuela

 Opposition leaders, who have avoided directly commenting on his illness, describe him as a doctrinaire autocrat whose steady expansion of the state has weakened the economy and left Venezuelans dependent on state handouts.

+He is on a nationwide “house-to-house” tour to try and project himself as a national leader and hear Venezuelans’ problems.
+But he is struggling to win headline space from Chavez.

+“Today, we are five months away from electing a stagnant present or a progressive future,” he added on Monday.

-Additional reporting by Eyanir Chinea, Mario Naranjo and Diego Ore; Editing by Cynthia Osterman
+Additional reporting by Deisy Buitrago, Eyanir Chinea, Mario Naranjo and Diego Ore; Editing by Cynthia Osterman and Sandra Maler